Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Based mostly on a graphic novel, this darkish comedy-drama proved to be a shock hit when it aired on Channel 4, bagging BAFTA nominations and a large fanbase.

-The present’s creator Charlie Covell has stated the present ends properly after two seasons and it’s extraordinarily unlikely there will probably be a 3rd.
+The present’s creator Charlie Covell has stated the present ends effectively after two seasons and it’s extraordinarily unlikely there might be a 3rd.
 You by no means know, although.

 Watch on Netflix